EficodeDemoOrg/copilot-python-weather-cli/Copilot-Exercises.md

 Both `@workspace` and `#codebase` provide Copilot with context about your entire project or workspace files, serving **essentially the same core function**.
 However, their usage context can differ:
 * `@workspace` is the standard **participant** for general questions about the project, typically used within the default "Ask" mode of the Chat view.
 As a participant, it adheres to the **one-participant-per-prompt** rule.
 * `#codebase` is a **variable** that also refers to the workspace context.
 You might observe that `#codebase` is particularly effective or required when using specific modes like "Edits" or "Agent" (`/new`), where a deeper analysis or generation based on the entire codebase structure is required.
 Since it's a variable, it doesn't conflict with the one-participant rule if you needed to use `@vscode` alongside workspace context (though combining `@vscode` and `#codebase` is an uncommon scenario).

+> **Tip:** While Copilot often uses the whole codebase as context by default, explicitly referencing `#codebase` can help ensure your intent is clear—especially for tasks that require broad project understanding or when using modes like "Edits" or "Agent".
+Making context explicit can improve the quality and relevance of Copilot’s responses.

 These exercises generally use `@workspace` for broad "Ask" queries and `#codebase` when broad context seems needed for Agent/Edit tasks, reflecting common patterns and the potential need for `#codebase` in those specific modes.
 Feel free to experiment to see what works best in your specific scenario.